-(18) A dentist holding a current parenteral conscious sedation permit on or before the effective date of this rule is authorized to perform all means of parenteral moderate sedation set forth in 20 CSR 2110-4.010(1)(Y)
+(12) A dentist holding a current intravenous conscious sedation (IVCS) permit or a parenteral conscious sedation permit on or before the effective date of this rule, shall be authorized to perform all means of parenteral conscious sedation set forth in 4 CSR 110-4.010(1)(Q).

-and, upon renewal, will receive a permit to administer parenteral moderate sedation upon compliance with the renewal requirements set forth in section (13) of this rule.
+(13) A dentist holding a current IVCS permit or a parenteral conscious sedation permit on or before the effective date of this rule shall, upon renewal, receive a permit to administer enteral and parenteral conscious sedation upon compliance with the renewal requirements set forth in section (10) of this rule.